 The Senior Stampede is for State Show participants in their final year of showing.
 It is part of the closing ceremony event on Saturday night, held in the coliseum.
 Participants may ride or lead their animal once around the arena while their information listed below introduces and celebrates their participation in 4-H. Applicants must submit their information at the time of the State Show entry deadline.
 If the senior decides at the show, that this will not be their final year, then they may scratch their entry by letting the show office know.
-All riders must check-in at the designated time which will be announced at the show.
+All riders must checkin at the designated time which will be announced at the show.
 It is the participant's responsibility to be on time and know when to check-in with the paddock master.
 Application due using this Qualtrics Form by August 31, 2024.
 Please highlight riders name on the Orientation Report Form.

-APPLICATION ONLY ONLINE USING THIS SURVEY DUE BY August 31st.
+APPLICATION ONLY ONLINE USING THIS Link: SURVEY DUE BY August 31st.

-https://vce.az1.qualtrics.com/jfe/form/SV b1LacgHzwWJO3Z4
+https://tinyurl.com/25Stampede